NidwijaB/java_assignment1/README.md

 # Java Assignment 1

+Assignement Task 1: UI automation and generate testreport
 	This is a simple Java project that automates browser tasks using **Selenium WebDriver**.
 It also includes logging and easy driver setup.

 ---